 Lakeshore-based organization helps to connect with seniors dealing with loneliness

-A Lakeshore, Ont. teen is leading the way to connect and engage with elders in the community dealing with isolation and loneliness via the written word.
+A Lakeshore teen is leading the way to connect and engage with elders in our community dealing with isolation and loneliness via the written word.

 "I think that it's really important that we foster inter-generational connection and find ways for seniors to be integrated in our communities and to feel respected because they really deserve that," said Truman.